 It’s important to take care of yourself and look after your health and wellbeing.
 This is vital for everyone; you, your spouse, your kids, your loved ones, and your friends.
-Across the nation, there are all kinds of gatherings and activities planned to accomplish these goals.
+Across the nation, there are all kinds of resources to accomplish these goals.

 You don’t necessarily have to make drastic changes to your lifestyle.
 Sometimes minor tweaks and simple modifications can yield huge benefits.
 With that in mind, here are four small things you can do to get into the spirit and celebrate Men’s Health Month!